springmerchant/react-survey/README.md

   ],
   ending: {
     text:
-      "Thank your for your answers!
+      `Thank your for your answers!
       You can leave you email if you would like to maybe be contacted to answer some questions and help us.
-You can also write any comment you might have in the box below.",
+      You can also write any comment you might have in the box below.`,
     email: true,
     freeSpeech: true,
   },